Bridging loans

 What is a bridging loan suitable for?

-Bridging finance is often used for:
+Bridging loans are often used for:

-• buying a property
+• Buying property

-• property development and renovations
+• Property development and renovations

-• cash flow cover for home improvement projects
+• Home improvement projects

-• buy-to-let investments
+• Buy-to-let investments

-• raising capital for business ventures
+• Raising capital for business ventures

-• paying a large tax bill
+• Paying a large tax bill

-• divorce settlements.
+• Divorce settlements.

 Did you know?

-Once a specialist financial product for property developers and investors, bridging finance is becoming a popular way for homebuyers to secure a property.
-If you’re caught up in a property chain, a bridging loan could prevent you from missing out on your dream home if a buyer drops out.
+If you’re in a chain, a bridging loan could stop you missing out on your dream home if a buyer drops out.

 Types of bridging loans